performanceArtist/medium/README.md

 2. Simple, but powerful abstraction to handle incoming view actions and trigger side effects(`Medium`), which is easy to compose and extend.

-3. Complete separation of the view, its state and events from business logic and side effects.
+3. Built with a complete separation of view, its state and events from business logic and side effects.

 4. Rich type information.